 Bonus tip: When I see annotations in a GA account, I know I’m likely dealing with a well-set-up account and a smart client.

-Tip 7: Set the Default View and Industry Category
+Tip 7: Set the Default View and Industry Category; Set up Benchmarking

-We now consider changing items in the Property Column, starting with Property Settings.
+Now we’ll make some changes in the Property and Account columns, starting with Property Settings.

 Click on Property Settings.